adriano9631/e-commerce/README.md

 ## General Information

-E-commerce shop built with Next.js - The React Framework.
-By making this project, I aimed to learn Next.js, which is used for building a modern server-side applications, that are friendly to search engine crawlers, which result in better search engine optimization.
+Blog built with React By making this project, I aimed to learn Next.js, which is used for building a modern server-side applications, that are friendly to search engine crawlers, which result in better search engine optimization.